Average reading time = 11 minutes

-After some analysing of all the times I have done this, I started to recognise the patterns… my wedding, my 30th, getting fit for my trek to Machu Pichu… For me, I realise it boiled down to a (misguided) belief that I can’t have it all, so when things were going well, I would subconsciously screw things up for myself, and because of my past issues, it would always be the health, fitness, and body goals that I would secretly self-sabotage.
+After some analysing of all the times I have done this, I started to recognise the patterns… my wedding, my 30th, getting fit for my trek to Machu Pichu… For me, I realised it boiled down to a (misguided) belief that I can’t have it all.
+So when things were going well, I would subconsciously screw things up for myself.
+And because of my past issues, it would always be the health, fitness, and body goals that I would secretly self-sabotage.

-The good news, though, is that recognising this has made me self-aware over time, and now I am able to spot these things earlier.
+The good news, though, is that recognising this has made me self-aware over time.
+Now I am able to spot these things earlier.
 I still have my moments, everyone does, but being aware means you can put systems in place to help you overcome your own worst enemy (that is you, by the way).
-Like the other day: I caught myself self-sabotaging my healthy eating plan… the classic “oh, I have eaten one biscuit, so I might as well eat the whole packet”.
+Like the other day: I caught myself self-sabotaging my healthy eating plan… The classic “oh, I have eaten one biscuit, so I might as well eat the whole packet”.
 I realised this was me self-sabotaging – no one was forcing those biscuits on me.
 I stopped before I started!

 (NOTE: Just in case you hadn’t realised it yet – you can and deserve to have it all.)

-As a life and success coach, I am a huge believer that when we are going for new goals, we have to improve our thinking and upgrade ourselves.
+As a life and success coach, I am a huge believer that to reach new goals, we have to improve our thinking and upgrade ourselves.
 This is not to say we have to change; we should still be us, but we do have to become something more.
-For example, if you want a promotion at work, it isn’t about putting more hours in and doing more, but becoming a leader, able to horizon-scan, or becoming more emotionally intelligent.
+For example, if you want a promotion at work, it isn’t about putting more hours in and doing more.
+It’s about becoming a leader, able to horizon-scan, or becoming more emotionally intelligent.

 Sounds easy, but ‘becoming’ can be difficult, as we are pulled back by our habits into our old ways.
 This is the prime time for self-sabotage too, I think.

 One of the ways I started to overcome this when it came to my eating is that I started linking myself to what I wanted long-term.
-Immediate gratification-led Alice wants the cookie NOW (that is a lie, by the way, the greedy cow wants three or four!) but what I really want long-term is to be fit, never get ill (I hate being ill) and, at my peak physical state, to feel like I can take on the world.
-Eating an entire packet of chocolate-chip cookies every time I feel a little down or tired, no matter how chewy and gooey they are, is not going to help with my long-term goals.
+Immediate gratification-led Alice wants the cookie NOW.
+(That is a lie, by the way, the greedy cow wants three or four!).
+But what I really want long-term is to be fit, never get ill (I hate being ill) and, at my peak physical state, to feel like I can take on the world.
+Eating an entire packet of chocolate-chip cookies every time I feel a little down or tired, no matter how chewy and gooey they are, is not going to help with this goal.

-By constantly linking up to what I want long-term, I am finding that I am self-sabotaging less and less as logical Alice kicks in easier to help me make the right choices – self-sabotage can often be done in the ‘heat of the moment’ or subconsciously.
+By constantly linking up to what I want long-term, I am finding that I am self-sabotaging less and less.
+It’s as if logical Alice kicks in to help me make the right choices – self-sabotage can often be done in the ‘heat of the moment’ or subconsciously.

 Like this article?
 Then why not share it on social media?
 Also, check out the “resources” section of www.alicedartnell.com and download your free helpful tips and tools.